Emarald64/itch-uploader/addons/itchio_uploader/readme.md

     The game name should be one used in the url of the project Ex. username.itch.io/game-name

-4. When exporting the game in the export settings there will be new settings to allow you to enter a channel name or disable uploads
+4. When exporting the game in the bottom of the export options, there will be new option to allow you to enter a channel name or disable uploads